IABTechLab/uid2docs/docs/ref-info/updates-doc.md

 For details, see [UID2 Credentials](../getting-started/gs-credentials.md).

-### New: JavaScript Express Integration Guide
+### New: Client-Side Integration Guide for JavaScript

 21 November 2023

-The *JavaScript Express Integration Guide* is a completely new document at the existing URL, covering a new, simpler way of using the UID2 SDK for JavaScript for a client-side publisher implementation.
+The Client-Side Integration Guide for JavaScript is a completely new document at the existing URL, covering a new, simpler way of using the UID2 SDK for JavaScript for a client-side publisher implementation.

 For details, see [Client-Side Integration Guide for JavaScript](../guides/publisher-client-side.md).

 The content that was in the previous *UID2 SDK for JavaScript Integration Guide*  is now in a supplementary document for publishers who want to implement the JavaScript SDK on the server side.

 :::note
-This document was updated in January 2024 to [Client-Side Integration Guide for JavaScript](../guides/publisher-client-side.md), and the JavaScript Standard Integration Guide. is now the [Server-Side Integration Guide for JavaScript](../guides/integration-javascript-server-side.md).
+This document was updated in January 2024 to [Client-Side Integration Guide for JavaScript](../guides/publisher-client-side.md), and the JavaScript Standard Integration Guide is now the [Server-Side Integration Guide for JavaScript](../guides/integration-javascript-server-side.md).
 :::

-### New: Prebid.js Integration Guide
+### New: UID2 Client-Side Integration Guide for Prebid.js

 2 November 2023

-The Prebid.js Express Integration Guide is a completely new document at the existing URL, covering a new, simpler way of integrating UID2 with Prebid that does not require any server-side work.
+The UID2 Client-Side Integration Guide for Prebid.js is a completely new document at the existing URL, covering a new, simpler way of integrating UID2 with Prebid that does not require any server-side work.

 The content that was in the previous version of the Prebid document is now in a supplementary document, *Prebid.js Advanced Integration Guide*, for publishers who are using a private operator or who prefer to implement token generate on the server side.

 :::note
 These documents were further updated in later revisions.
-The Prebid.js Express Integration Guide is now the UID2 Client-Side Integration Guide for Prebid.js.
 Updated links are as follows:
 - [UID2 Integration Overview for Prebid.js](../guides/integration-prebid.md)
 - [UID2 Client-Side Integration Guide for Prebid.js](../guides/integration-prebid-client-side.md)
 - [UID2 Server-Side Integration Guide for Prebid.js](../guides/integration-prebid-server-side.md)